vippsas/vipps-qr-api/vipps-qr-api.md

 Tip: If you want the same QR in different formats, perform `GET` calls on the same `id` with different `accept` headers and test what works best.

 ## Merchant Callback QR codes

-**Please note: Feature is under construction and not in production yet.
-Estimated release is Q2 2023.**
+💥 **Please note: This feature is being implemented, and is not yet available.
+Planned release is Q2 2023.** 💥

 Merchant callback QRs makes it possible for users to notify merchants that they want to pay with Vipps.
 It is the right solution for self-checkout, vending machines, or similar situations where there is no cashier, buttons, or other ways of letting the user communicate that they want to pay with Vipps.